pursuit-curriculum/unit-full-stack-web-development/express-rest-show-create/README.md

 Next, you must convert that incoming data into a usable JSON object.
 Express has built-in functionality to do this.
 In the next step, you'll set it up.

-<details><summary>Or, if you have the latest version of cURL you can type a somewhat shorter command:</summary>

-- `curl --json '{"name":"fuchsia"}' -X POST http://localhost:3003/colorss`

-- What is the same with this command?
-What is different?
-  For more info on the [--json flag](https://daniel.haxx.se/blog/2022/02/02/curl-dash-dash-json/)

 </details>

 ### Built-in middleware for body-parser